1015062E/howto/How to collect verbose Power BI Desktop logs.md

    - If the issue involves a visual, refresh the visual using the Performance Analyzer.
    - Try to minimize the number of visuals on the page to make the trace shorter.

-5. Close Power BI Desktop.
+5. **Close Power BI Desktop**.
+(Important!
+This ensures logs could be refreshed to disk from Memory)

 6. Review the files present (one PBIDesktop log, one msmdsrv log, one TRC file and zero or several Mashup traces).